 ... is the Senior Research Assistant and Education Officer of the Cheetah Conservation Fund (CCF) where he assists with ongoing ecological research and the bush encroachment program.
 Matti is responsible for training student interns from Namibian universities and coordinates environmental education and outreach programs at CCF.
 Matti has seven years' experience in field surveys, conducting interviews, baseline vegetation surveys, and holds a National Diploma in Natural Resource Management.
 In 2006, Matti was named a Conservation Hero by the Disney Wildlife Conservation Fund for his outstanding commitment to environmental education in Namibia and the important contributions he has made researching cheetahs and their habitats.
 To top it all off, Matti is fluent in five Namibian languages, and is a joy to work with and know.

 ... has been an ocean-based creature from the very start.
 She grew up on the Sea of Cortez -- snorkeling, dissecting marine creatures, and listening to her father lecture his college students on the magic of upwelling since she could crawl.
 Meghann went on to earn a B.S. in Earth Systems Science and Policy, with a concentration in Marine and Coastal Ecology at CSU Monterey Bay.
 However, it was there in the Monterey Bay -- at Moss Landing Marine Laboratories -- that she found her true loves: scientific research diving and ichthyology.
-Meghann is the Vice President of the Vermilion Sea Institute, a non-profit dedicated to education and field studies.
+Meghann is a recent graduate of the Global Field Program with a Master's in Zoology and is the Vice President of the Vermilion Sea Institute, a non-profit dedicated to education and field studies.
 As such she gets to introduce students of all ages to the terrestrial and marine worlds of Baja California.
 Here, she fuses scientific field methods with first-hand experience to show students that they can overcome any obstacle from plunging into the world of fish to conquering the really scary stuff: statistics.

 ... joined the Brookfield Zoo in 2006 as the Director of Education and International Training.
 He graduated as a D.V.M. at the University of Buenos Aires in 1991.
 Previously, Ricardo was the Assistant Director of the National Audubon Society International Programs, and Associate Director of Education at Miami Metrozoo.
 Fluent in Spanish, English and Portuguese, Ricardo has experience in environmental leadership training, strategic planning, organizational management, fundraising, and communications.
 As Director of Education and International Training, Ricardo is responible for developing, implementing, and directing a comprehensive program to establish formaland informal public education initiatives and training of conservation professionals to develop human capacity to lead conservation efforts in Chicagoland and worldwide.